-Read about our packaging and shipping process.
+Please read about our packaging and shipping process.
 The gallery is an online gallery.
-Which means we predominantly send packages of art work through the whole wide world.
+Which means we predominantly send packages of artwork through the whole wide world.
 Read here how we do it and why we do it this way.
-This is for our artists and our collectors to gain insight to a big part of the galleries daily business.
+This is for our artists and our collectors to gain insight into a big part of the galleries daily business.

 Packaging art work and sending it of into the world.

 My gut tells me: drive every individual piece to their new owner!

 In reality, we have buyers who are from all over the world.
 Which we are thankful for and would love to keep selling to people who love our artist as much as we love them.
 Driving to Singapore is not an option when you are based in The Netherlands.
 Neither is bringing a package to a French or Swiss collector in less than a week an option when you have several other artworks to get to other collectors, and you have to pick up the children in time from school.